About your child’s school-age friendships

 If your child has special needs, he might also need extra help with his friendships.
 You could try making friends with other parents and getting together after school at a playground.
 Give the other parents and children some ideas on how to include your child.
 For example, ‘Bill loves watching people play soccer.
 He can throw the ball in and be the scorer’.

-If you can tell your child isn’t happy about going to school, or he isn’t eating lunch or he seems to be socially anxious, this could be because he’s having trouble making and keeping friends.
+If you can tell your child isn’t happy about going to school, or she isn’t eating lunch or seems to be socially anxious, this could be because she’s having trouble making and keeping friends.

-Talking with your child gives you a chance to ask her what’s going on and listen to what she has to say.
-Some children will be happy to tell you what’s been happening, but others might find it hard.
-You can encourage your child by telling her about a friendship trouble you had as a child or by reading a story about friendship troubles (ask your local librarian or school librarian for good books).
-If your child isn’t ready to talk, let her know that she can always come to you.
+Talking with your child gives you a chance to hear about what’s going on.
+Some children will be happy to tell you, but others might find it hard.
+You can encourage your child by telling him about a friendship trouble you had as a child or by reading a story about friendship troubles.
+If your child isn’t ready to talk, let him know he can always come to you.

-It can also be good to talk with your child’s teacher about whether the teacher has noticed anything different in class or in the playground.
+It can also be good to ask your child’s teacher whether the teacher has noticed anything different in class or in the playground.

-If you’re concerned about your child’s friendships – for example, your child and his friends are doing things that are unsafe as part of their play – talking is the best first step.
+If you’re concerned about your child’s friendships – for example, your child and her friends are doing things that are unsafe – talking is the best first step.
 For example, ‘Is it a good idea to jump from the top of the slide?
 You might get hurt’.
-This can help your child learn to make his own decisions, rather than just following friends.
+This can help your child learn to make her own decisions, rather than just following friends.

-Having friends who don’t go to the same school – for example, from art class, neighbours or family friends – can help to boost your child’s confidence, especially if she’s having friendship troubles at school.
+Having friends who don’t go to the same school – for example, children from art class, neighbours or family friends – can help to boost your child’s confidence, especially if he’s having friendship troubles at school.